MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-oc-disable-csw.md

 - Omnichannel Supervisor
 - Omnichannel Administrator

-If your business still requires the Omnichannel for Customer Service app, use the steps in this article to [enable the Omnichannel for Customer Service app](#enable-the-omnichannel-for-customer-service-app).
+If your business still requires the Omnichannel for Customer Service app, use the steps in this article to [enable it](#enable-the-omnichannel-for-customer-service-app).

 If you don't want the Customer Service workspace app to be visible for any of the above profiles, follow the steps in [Disable the Customer Service workspace app](#disable-the-customer-service-workspace-app) to remove it from the apps page in your environment.